Royal Noble Consort Uibin Seong: Life in the palace

-On March 20, 1784, Lady Seong gave birth to an unnamed daughter, who died a few weeks after birth.
+On March 20, 1784, Lady Seong gave birth to an unnamed daughter who died a year after birth.

-On July 2, 1784, Yi Sun was invested as Crown Prince (왕세자, 王世子), but he died during an epidemic, on June 6, 1786.
+On July 2, 1784, Yi Sun was invested as Crown Prince, but he died during an epidemic on June 6, 1786.

 Death

-Four months after the death of her son, Seong Ui-bin died of a disease during the last month of her fifth pregnancy.
+Four months after the death of her son, Seong Ui-bin died of a disease during the last month of her fifth pregnancy (September 14, 1786 in Korean lunar calendar).
 The unborn child died with her.
 King Jeongjo wrote her an epitaph, where he described his grief and declared his love for her.
 It was said that Lady Seong was the only woman he loved amongst his wives.
 Her mortuary was set up at Anhyeon Palace, which was uncommon.